charlesclz03/flowforge/DOCS/summaries/WHAT_JUST_HAPPENED.md

 # 🎉 Phase 1 Complete: Authentication System Built!

 **Date**: November 7, 2025
-**What We Did**: Implemented complete Google OAuth authentication for FlowForge
+**What We Did**: Implemented complete Google OAuth authentication for Freestyla
 **Time**: ~2 hours
 **Status**: ✅ **COMPLETE** - Ready for you to add Google OAuth credentials